Ante Ćorić

-Ante Ćorić ([ǎːnte tɕǒːritɕ]; born 14 April 1997) is a Croatian professional footballer who plays as an attacking midfielder for Serie A club Roma.
-He has also represented the Croatia national team.
+Ante Ćorić ([ǎːnte tɕǒːritɕ]; born 14 April 1997) is a Croatian professional footballer who plays as an attacking midfielder for Maltese Premier League club Ħamrun Spartans.
+He played for the Croatia national team and was capped four times between 2016 and 2017.

 Club career

 Early years

 Ćorić started playing football at the age of 5 at Hrvatski Dragovoljac.
 When he was 9 years old, he signed for the youth academy of NK Zagreb.
-In 2009, Ćorić joined the youth academy of Red Bull Salzburg, despite the interest from other clubs, including Bayern Munich, Chelsea, and Barcelona.
-On joining the club, Ćorić commented, "I wanted to become a Red Bull Salzburg player because my team-mates here are better than players of the same age anywhere else.
+In 2009, he joined the youth academy of Red Bull Salzburg, despite the interest from other clubs, including Bayern Munich, Chelsea, and Barcelona.
+On joining the club, he commented, "I wanted to become a Red Bull Salzburg player because my team-mates here are better than players of the same age anywhere else.
 We train better and more often than others.
 And I was very impressed by how warmly I was welcomed."
-In 2013, after four years in Salzburg, Ćorić returned to Croatia and signed with Dinamo Zagreb for a fee of €900,000.
+In 2013, after four years in Salzburg, he returned to Croatia and signed with Dinamo Zagreb for a fee of €900,000.